 SECONDARY NEUROENDOCRINE CANCER

-Most primary liver cancers starts within the cells of the liver and / or bile ducts and are a completely different type of cancer – further information on Non-Neuroendocrine Primary Liver Cancers can be found here.
+Most primary liver cancers start within the cells of the liver and / or bile ducts and are a completely different type of cancer – further information on Primary Liver Cancers that are not Neuroendocrine or Neuroendocrine Cancer-related can be found here.

-If a very small, slow growing cancer is present then the passage of time can increase the risk of a cancer cell breaking away to enter the blood or lymphatic circulation.
+Where a small, slow growing , low grade cancer is present , the passage of time can increase the risk of one of the cancer cells breaking away to enter the blood or lymphatic circulation, travelling elsewhere to start growing.

 How does Secondary Cancer occur?

-In terms of cancer development, normal cells have a set of rules that regulate growth and behaviour, in cancer the control signals go wrong and the rules are forgotten.
+Secondary cancer occurs as a result of cancer cell behaviour : normal cells have a set of rules that regulate growth and behaviour, in cancer the control signals go wrong and the rules are forgotten.

 Cancer cells spread through the body in a series of steps.
 These steps include: